TelemetryDeck/docs/articles/documentation.md

 featured: true
 description: How to configure TelemetryClient in SwiftUI based applications
 lead: In Scene-based SwiftUI applications, this is how you configure TelemetryClient
-searchEngineTitle: Setting up your SwiftUI application with TelemetryDeck
+meta_title: Setting up your SwiftUI application with TelemetryDeck
-searchEngineDescription: How to configure TelemetryDeck SDK in SwiftUI based applications
+meta_description: How to configure TelemetryDeck SDK in SwiftUI based applications
 order: 1337
 ---
 ```